smallnest/gen/code_dao.md

 ## CRUD DAO Functions
 `gen` will generate dao functions if the `--generate-dao` is passed to `gen`.
 The code can be customized with the `--dao=dao` flag to set the name of the dao package.

+Code can be generated in two flavours, SQLX by default and GORM with the flag `--gorm`

 The code generation, will generate functions for